NiccoloSalvini/thesis/docs/03-apiinfrastructure.md

 - `RUN apt-get update && apt-get install -y \ libxml2-dev \ libudunits2-dev` : The command update and install remaining "lower" Linux dependencies required to run Plumber and rvest.

-- `RUN R -e "install.packages(c('tictoc','here','...',dependencies=TRUE)` : The command install all the further libraries required to execute the files.
-Since some packages have related dependencies the option `dependencies=TRUE` is needed.
+- `RUN R -e "install.packages(c('tictoc','here','...',dependencies=TRUE)` : The command install all the further lower level libraries required to execute the files.
+Since some packages have inner dependencies the option `dependencies=TRUE` is necessary.

-- `RUN R -e "install.packages('https://cran.r-project.org/.../iterators, type='source')`
-`RUN R -e "install.packages('https://cran.r-project.org/.../foreach/, type='source')`
-`RUN R -e "install.packages('https://cran.r-project.org/.../doParallel, type='source')`
-DoParallel backend is not available for R version later than 4.0.0.
-Therefore the three instructions install from CRAN previous frozen versions.

-- `COPY \\` : The command tells Docker engine to copy all the files in the container as is.
+- `COPY /scraping` : The command tells Docker to copy into the container files in /scraping folder (where API specs are)

+- `WORKDIR /scraping` : The command tells Docker to set /scraping as working directory

 - `EXPOSE 8000` :  The commands instructs Docker engine that the container listens on the specified network ports 8000 at runtime.
 Default _transportation_ layer is TCP.